-I will not commit at this time, but there is an emergency plan in place, such as the member mentioned with the evacuation that happened in the Northwest Territories.
+I won't commit at this time, but there is an emergency plan in place, such as the member mentioned with the evacuation that happened in the Northwest Territories.
 Qulliq Energy Corporation has an emergency plan in place.
 Thank you, Mr. Speaker.

-Speaker: First supplementary, Ms. Brewster.
+Speaker: Your first supplementary, Ms. Brewster.